itchan-dev/itchan/README.md

 storage package interact with different storages and provide data to service level

-All layers beside handlers should communicate via models defined in domain package
+all layers beside handlers should communicate via models defined in domain package

+attachments is file pathes to images/videos on local hard drive